wnbhargav/Power_Bi_E-Commerce_Dashboard/README.md

-📊 E-Commerce Sales Analysis Dashboard (Power BI)
-📌 Project Overview

-This project presents an interactive Power BI dashboard built to analyze e-commerce sales performance using transactional data.
-The dashboard focuses on Year-to-Date (YTD) and Quarter-to-Date (QTD) metrics to help business stakeholders track revenue, product performance, and customer engagement trends.

-The solution demonstrates end-to-end analytics skills — from data preparation and modeling to KPI design, DAX calculations, and dashboard storytelling.

-🗂 Dataset Details

-The dataset represents e-commerce product sales and includes the following fields:

-Product Category

-Product Description

-Price (Dollar)

-Number of Reviews

-Shipment

-Order Date

-Source file: E-Commerce Data.xlsx

-🎯 Business KPIs Implemented

-The dashboard tracks the following key performance indicators (KPIs):

-YTD Sales
-Measures total revenue generated year-to-date to evaluate overall business performance.

-QTD Sales
-Tracks quarterly sales to identify short-term trends and seasonal patterns.

-YTD Products Sold
-Analyzes total product volume sold to understand demand and movement.

-YTD Reviews
-Captures year-to-date customer reviews as a proxy for engagement and customer satisfaction.

-📈 Visualizations Included

-The dashboard includes five core analytical visuals designed for clarity and business impact:

-YTD Sales by Month (Line Chart)

-Identifies sales trends, seasonality, and growth patterns over time.

-YTD Sales by Week (Column Chart)

-Highlights weekly performance fluctuations and short-term sales momentum.

-Sales by Product Category (Heat Map / Table)

-Provides a high-level comparison of revenue contribution across product categories.

-Top 5 Products by YTD Sales (Bar Chart)

-Showcases the highest revenue-generating products.

-Top 5 Products by YTD Reviews (Bar Chart)

-Identifies the most reviewed products to understand customer interest and preference.

-🎛 Filters & Interactivity

-The dashboard supports dynamic slicing for enhanced analysis:

-Product Category filter

-Quarter filter

-These allow users to drill down and analyze performance across different segments.

-🛠 Tools & Technologies Used

-Power BI Desktop

-DAX (Time-intelligence calculations for YTD & QTD metrics)

-Microsoft Excel (Data source)

-Data Modeling & Relationships

-Data Visualization & Dashboard Design

-📌 Key Skills Demonstrated

-Business-driven KPI definition

-Time-intelligence calculations (YTD, QTD)

-Data modeling and aggregation

-Analytical storytelling with visuals

-Dashboard performance optimization

-Stakeholder-focused reporting

-A PDF snapshot of the dashboard is included to showcase layout and insights.
-(See attached dashboard image in repository)

-🚀 How This Project Can Be Used

-Portfolio demonstration for Data Analyst / BI Analyst roles

-Reference for Power BI KPI design

-Example of business-focused dashboard storytelling

-📬 Contact

-If you’d like to discuss this project or explore collaboration opportunities, feel free to connect.
+# 📊 E-Commerce Sales Analysis Dashboard (Power BI)

+## 📌 Project Overview
+This project showcases an interactive **Power BI dashboard** developed to analyze **e-commerce sales performance** using transactional data.
+The dashboard focuses on **Year-to-Date (YTD)** and **Quarter-to-Date (QTD)** metrics to help business users monitor revenue trends, product performance, and customer engagement.

+This project demonstrates **data analysis, DAX, data modeling, and dashboard storytelling skills**.

+---

+## 🗂 Dataset Details
+The dataset represents e-commerce product sales and includes the following columns:

+- Product Category
+- Product Description
+- Price (Dollar)
+- Number of Reviews
+- Shipment
+- Order Date

+Source file: `E-Commerce Data.xlsx`

+---

+## 🎯 Key Performance Indicators (KPIs)
+The following business KPIs were designed and implemented using DAX:

+- **YTD Sales**
+  Measures total revenue generated year-to-date to evaluate overall performance.

+- **QTD Sales**
+  Tracks quarterly sales figures to identify recent trends and fluctuations.

+- **YTD Products Sold**
+  Represents the total quantity of products sold year-to-date to understand demand.

+- **YTD Reviews**
+  Captures total customer reviews year-to-date to assess customer engagement.

+---

+## 📈 Visualizations Included
+The dashboard contains the following analytical visuals:

+1. **YTD Sales by Month (Line Chart)**
+   Displays monthly sales trends to identify seasonality and growth patterns.

+2. **YTD Sales by Week (Column Chart)**
+   Shows weekly sales performance to highlight short-term fluctuations.

+3. **Sales by Product Category (Table / Heat Map)**
+   Provides a category-level comparison of sales contribution.

+4. **Top 5 Products by YTD Sales (Bar Chart)**
+   Highlights the top revenue-generating products.

+5. **Top 5 Products by YTD Reviews (Bar Chart)**
+   Identifies the most reviewed products to understand customer preferences.

+---

+## 🎛 Filters & Interactivity
+The dashboard supports dynamic filtering using:

+- Product Category slicer
+- Quarter slicer

+These filters allow users to drill down into specific segments for deeper analysis.

+---

+## 🛠 Tools & Technologies Used
+- Power BI Desktop
+- DAX (Time intelligence calculations: YTD, QTD)
+- Microsoft Excel
+- Data Modeling & Relationships
+- Data Visualization & Dashboard Design

+---

+## 📌 Skills Demonstrated
+- Business KPI definition and analysis
+- DAX time-intelligence calculations
+- Data modeling and aggregation
+- Analytical storytelling using Power BI
+- Interactive dashboard development

+---

+## 📎 Dashboard Preview
+A PDF snapshot of the dashboard is included in the repository to demonstrate layout and insights.

+---

+## 🚀 Use Case
+This project can be used as:
+- A portfolio project for Data Analyst / BI Analyst roles
+- A reference for Power BI KPI and dashboard design
+- An example of business-focused data storytelling

+---

+## 📬 Contact
+For questions, feedback, or collaboration opportunities, feel free to reach out.